seankelliher/new-england-weather/Readme.md

 ## Installation and Setup Instructions

 This is a static component.
-All you need is a web browser connected to the internet.
+All you need is a web browser.
+However, component uses ES6 modules.
+Developing locally may require disabling your browser's local file restrictions.

 ## Reflection

-For geography, New England is a region in the Northeast United States.
-It is comprised of the states Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-The National Weather Service (NWS) is our federal agency for weather.
+My goal was to built a component that pulls data from the National Weather Service (NWS) and displays current temperatures in New England state capitols.
+I wanted to offer both Fahrenheit and Celsius units, but also let users choose a single unit (if desired) and display that unit on return visits.
+Vanilla JavaScript worked fine for all this: modifying the display property; using local storage; fetching data using Promises.

-I wanted to build a component that pulls data from the NWS and displays the current temperature in each New England state capitol.
-Temperatures are displayed in both Fahrenheit and Celsius by default.
-Users can choose a preferred unit.
-If they do so, only that unit will display on this and future visits.
-The future visits part is done with local storage.
-Challenges for the project were deciphering the NWS's API and trying to make a list of temperatures look visually appealing.
+Challenges for the project were deciphering the NWS's API and ensuring results displayed in the same order each time data was fetched.
+Remember that Promises are asynchronous.
+Results may not be returned in the same order they were requested.
+To overcome this, I built the elements for the page first, and then assigned each state capitol's NWS data to its place on the page.

 ## Acknowledgments